psilons/pypigeonhole-build/docs/impl_notes.md

   setup.py has install_requires and test_require, but environment.yaml and
   requirements.txt miss it.
 So we need to fill the gap here.

-- The version is in dep_setup.py too.
+- The version is in app_setup.py.
 The release.bat would auto-increment this value.